MicLieg/LinuxGSM-Dev-Docs/getting-started/feature-development-quick-guide.md

 It is recommended you create a [branch](../@linuxgsm/s/linuxgsm-dev/branching/) to develop your code.
 The branch should use the Gitflow methodology and should be named `feature/[featurename]`.

 Once a change has been made and saved the change will need to be committed to your local repo.
 When using commit it is important to leave a useful message to describe the change, this is covered in [Conventional Commits](../@linuxgsm/s/linuxgsm-dev/conventional-commits/).
-When you are ready to send your commits to your remote fork you will need to [push ](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)the updates.
+When you are ready to send your commits to your remote fork you will need to [push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)the updates.

-##

-##